circa10a/caddy-geofence/README.md

 1. For an IP that is not within the geofence, `403` will be returned on the matching route.
 2. An API token from [ipbase.com](https://ipbase.com/) is **required** to run this module.

+## Caching

+This module by default will use a configurable in-memory cache, should you need an external/persistent cache, the module supports [redis](https://redis.io/).
+See the caddyfile exmaple below for how to enable.

 > Free tier includes 150 requests per month

 ### Build with caddy